aelhossiny/bulkRNAseq/README.md

 # Recommended Readings

-This tutorial will not include essentials for RNAseq statistics.
+This tutorial will not cover essentials for RNAseq statistics.
 Your can read more from the following resources:

 - [DESeq2
   Vignette](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)